A panel discussion S.M.A.K. Museum, March, 2024

 TrAIN Research Centre, 2021

-Presented my paper titled: An Underground Bridge to Free Collective Memory: Exhibitionary Practices in Georgia 1985–1995.
-Postsocialism Art was organised by Transnational Art, Identity and Nation (TrAIN) Research Centre, with support from British Society of Aesthetics and Association for Arts History.
+Presented my paper titled An Underground Bridge to Free Collective Memory: Exhibitionary Practices in Georgia 1985–1995.
+Postsocialism Art was organised by the Transnational Art, Identity and Nation (TrAIN) Research Centre, with support from the British Society of Aesthetics and the Association for Arts History.

 RNUAL - Spring Symposium